The U Card is your student's University of Minnesota Student ID Card.

 If your student loses their U Card they can choose to wait and see if someone turns it in or they can deactivate it online or at the U Card Office.

-If a students loses their U Card and chooses not to deactivate it, their card will remain active along with the accounts and door access on the card.
+If a student loses their U Card and chooses not to deactivate it, their card will remain active including the accounts and door access on the card.

 If your student deactivates their U Card it immediately suspends all accounts and access on the U Card.
 The door access and accounts will be transferred over to a new U Card once the student receives it.

 The student can receive a new U Card at the U Card Office in Coffman Memorial Union or at one of our extension offices (St. Paul Student Center Information Desk & Coffman Union Information Desk) which have extended evening and weekend hours.

 The student will need to bring an approved government-issued photo ID or 2 approved secondary forms of ID with them to receive a new U Card.